 In 1959, a young doctor – lawyer by training but a zoologist by passion – was assigned a mission.
 To collect live zoological specimens in a far away land – Tanzania.
 His work required him to leave his family, and at the behest of various German museums and zoos travel to the large African country.
 At the time, the idea of conservationism – preserving the world around us, was at its nascent and few people paid any attention to the resources, assuming there will always be an endless supply.

 As Dr. Nagy continued his work he also expanded Mount Meru Game Lodge to host his friends and visitors.
 There were so many over the years that eventually he started to take in paying guests.
-Mount Meru was considered the best Arusha Hotel and it hosted the likes of Prince Charles, Swedish King and Queen – and more scientists and conservationists than one can count.
+Many travelers consider Mount Meru best Arusha Hotel.
+Prince Charles, Swedish King and Queen – and more scientists and conservationists than one can count – stayed at Mount Meru.
 Today the hotel is still owned by the same family, and Dr. Nagy’s grandson continues the legacy of hospitality and conservationism.
 The family is involved in various work that helps maintain Tanzania’s beautiful heritage, and work hard to help people of Tanzania.

 The small, private hotel, only plays host to no more than 34 people at a time.
 But in this little paradise of big Arusha, its just the right amount of guests.
 The grounds are a beautiful green, the water pool in the middle of the property is a respite for several safari animals – a zebra, three water buffalo, an Ostridge, several donkeys and lots of wild birds (including large storks).
-The trees above the lodges are home to at least three species of wild monkeys and you’ll have plenty of chances to hang out with them (pun intended) as they collect small mango fruit that grows here.
+The trees above the lodges are home to at least three species of wild monkeys.
+You’ll have plenty of chances to hang out with them (pun intended) as the monkeys collect small mango fruit that grows here.

 Every evening, the staff lights a fire pit on the terrace and as tradition goes, owners and guests gather round.
 Tea and drinks are passed out by the waitstaff and the visitors engage in fascinating conversation about current events, politics, science or the future of Tanzania.
-The well heeled and educated guests here share a wide variety of view points, and of course one thing in common.
+The well heeled and educated guests here share a wide variety of view points.
+Of course they also have one thing in common.
 A choice to stay in a small, family owned Arusha hotel with a fascinating history.